Some of the below information is in PDF format

 Can I obtain a property available at the tax sale by paying the delinquent taxes on it prior to the tax sale Date?

-No. Legal title to tax-defaulted property subject to the tax collector's power to sell can be obtained only by being the successful bidder at the tax sale.
+No. Legal title to tax-defaulted property subject to the tax collector's power to sell can only be obtained by being the successful bidder at the tax sale.

 How do I find or see a property I'd like to bid on at the tax sale?

+Most of the properties on the sale list have a street address, though the County does not warrant that the address is correct.
 The approximate geographic location can be determined through the use of County Assessor plat maps available from the

 County Assessor's Office at 3701 Power Inn Road, Suite 3000, Sacramento, CA 95826, telephone: (916) 875-0700.
 Exact boundary lines of a property can be determined only by a survey of the property initiated at the purchaser's expense.
 Properties with structures usually (but not always) have a street address.